PathfindEd/Pathfind-Education-Blog/_posts/2025-12-17-the-perfect-brief-guiding-your-referee.md

 | "I worked well in the lab." | "Please reference my capacity for independent research during the six-month lab project where I successfully trouble-shot the system failure without supervision." |

 ### 3. Compliance: The Technical Checklist
-Send your referee the technical requirements we outlined in our previous post.
+Send your referee the technical requirements we outlined in our previous post: **[The Silent Killer: Ensuring Your University Reference Letter Meets UK Admissions Standards](https://blog.pathfindeducation.com/the-silent-killer-reference-letter-standards)**.
 Make it clear that failure to follow these administrative guidelines (such as using official letterhead and signing the document) is the top reason for LOR rejection.

 ---